xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -  you need SYE, aka systems overview: for management, always see the forest, not the tree - how do all the pieces interact with all the other pieces?
 -   always be wary of cross-dependencies - some work that needs to be done needs other work to be done first; or I'm needed at A but I'm also needed at B
--   constantly track things, move deadlines appropriately, be on top of things
+-   constantly track things, move deadlines appropriately, be on top of things - you'll come to find out that you'll be setting a deadline and it will be way overdue and then you'll have to set a deadline anew and do that because it helps you know where you are and where you need to at all times
 -   be agile, especially in the beginning.
 Find what's good for you.
 Understand _why_ it's good for you - purposely talking in a loose frame and giving general comments, self-reflection is the most important thing

 bridge: exploring a path that you might later on decide that you won't follow, playing with the design, the structure, being bold